Johan Pitka: Disappearance

+In April 1944, Pitka returned to Estonia as the frontline of the Eastern Front of World War II was approaching the country again.
+He entered Estonia without permission from German officials and began to organize a military defence while living underground.
+The Germans gave him permission to return after he had already been in the country for several months, and allowed him to establish his own armed unit.
+In September, when the Germans were retreating from Estonia, Jüri Uluots organized a new Estonian government headed by Otto Tief.
+An appeal by Pitka was published in a newspaper in Tallinn, calling for volunteers to fight against the imminent Red Army offensive.
+Around 600 men joined the unit and began training at a camp in Kehra, with the 20th Waffen Grenadier Division of the SS (1st Estonian).
+Pitka's unit fought the last defence of Tallinn against the Red Army, but were eventually pushed west and he disappeared.
+The circumstances of his disappearance remained unknown for a long time.
+Several stories relate that he died either in a battle against a Soviet tank group or in the stormy Baltic Sea when trying to make his way to Sweden aboard one of the last small boats fleeing the country.
+A look into his family tree, however, reveals that on 22 November 1944, Pitka was in combat with a Soviet battalion in Kõue, Harju County.
+His troops lost the battle, and Pitka committed suicide by injecting a sedating syringe, so as to not fall into the hands of the Soviets alive.

+After the Second World War, there were rumors that Pitka was still alive, leading Estonian partisans (the Forest Brothers) against Soviet forces.

-Pitka's wife and daughters with their husbands fled to Sweden in 1944, re-immigrated to Canada in 1948, settled in Vancouver, B.C. and are buried there.
+Pitka's wife and daughters with their husbands fled to Sweden in 1944, re-immigrated to Canada in 1948, settled in Vancouver and are buried there.

 Awards

 In January 1920 to give recognition to his activities during the Great War, the KCMG Knight Commander of St. Michael and St. George was awarded to him by King George V. The Estonian government valued his contribution by awarding him the Cross of Liberty I/1.
-Pitka is also recipient of the Latvian military Order of Lāčplēsis, 2nd class.
+Pitka is also a recipient of the Latvian military Order of Lāčplēsis, 2nd class.

+In 2009, Estonian officials and District of Fort St. James representatives dedicated a monument to Johan Pitka.
+Located in Spirit Square Park in Fort St. James, BC, Canada.
+This monument contains a time capsule to be opened upon the 100th anniversary of its placement.

 Writings

 Pitka was also a prolific author.
 He translated a book by Irving Cooper about fitness and health from English to Estonian in 1935 after he had returned from Canada.
 He also translated a spiritual work with a foreword by Helena Blavatsky.
 Pitka wrote about his years commanding the barque Lilly and also wrote his other memoirs in four volumes that were edited by Evald Past.